Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                               [project_path]

     positional arguments:
       project_path          Path of the project folder.
-If none is given the current directory is used.
+If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --MEME_path MEME_PATH
-                            path of MEME
+                            path of MEME.
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
                             Please assign the folder of gemonic fasta file.
       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
                             The folder of TSS gff file.
       --num_motif NUM_MOTIF, -n NUM_MOTIF
-                            How many of motifs you want to produce.
+                            How many of motifs you want to produce?
+Default is 10.
       --motif_width MOTIF_WIDTH [MOTIF_WIDTH ...], -w MOTIF_WIDTH [MOTIF_WIDTH ...]
                             Motif length - it will refer the value to find the motif. if you want to detect a range of width, you can